plloyd11/craftand/src/content/careers/content-strategist-copywriter.md

 * Track record of bringing a positive attitude to your work and team
 * Multilingual a plus

 Interested?
 Let’s talk.
-We offer competitive intern compensation and, per above, a healthy dose of autonomy in how you shape your role and manage your workflow.
-Please drop us a note with your resume and any relevant links / information to karen@craftand.com.
+We offer competitive intern compensation **at $18 per hour** and, per above, a healthy dose of autonomy in how you shape your role and manage your workflow.
+Please drop us a note with your resume and any relevant links / information.

 [DROP US A LINE](mailto:karen@craftand.com "email")